GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

 Bonds held on to gains after Tuesday's rate cut.

-"Seeing Biden emerge as the frontrunner sets the stage for a runoff in the autumn that pits two people who are not anti-business," said Larry Hatheway, co-founder of research firm Jackson Hole Economics, referring to President Donald Trump.
+"Seeing Biden emerge as the frontrunner sets the stage for a runoff in the autumn that pits two people who are not anti-business," Hatheway said, referring to President Donald Trump.

-"The concern with Sanders would have been the regulation of large swathes of American industry," he said.

-The bounce offered investors the opportunity to rejig portfolios to adapt to current market conditions while markets are higher, Hatheway said, adding that he expects it will only provide temporary respite.

-The Euro STOXX 600 .STOXX gained 1.0%, on course for a third straight days of gains.

-The spread of the virus continued to impact companies and financial institutions around the world.
-Lufthansa said it would ground 150 aircraft out if its total fleet of around 770 due to the virus and General Electric warned it would take a hit of $300 million to $500 million.
+The epidemic continues to impact companies and financial institutions around the world.
+Lufthansa said it would ground 150 aircraft out of its total fleet of around 770 due to the virus, and General Electric warned it would take a hit of $300 million to $500 million.

 Private equity firm Blackstone's Chief Executive Stephen Schwarzman said it "remained unclear" if the Fed's cut would restore confidence.